 When the authorized service centers play games

 According to the service center insiders who confided with me, they deny service when people are rude or when they misbehave.
-The reasons they state can be quite simple as signs of misuse found in the camera or short-circuit due to water droplets.
+The reasons they state can be quite simple as ‘signs of misuse found in the camera’ or ‘short-circuit due to water droplets’.
 So, be nice to them.
 They will go out of the way to help.

+In general, the people are nice and helpful.
 I remember an incident when I was in Delhi.
 My camera sensor got really dirty and I did not have any cleaning aids with me.
 I also did not have my warranty card and purchase proof (who carries it all the time?).
 The service center there cleaned the camera for me for no cost at all and also changed the shutter release button.
 All I did was to tell them my problem about dust and request their help.
 The team there put in some efforts and pulled the ownership information from the registration that I had filled in sometime back on their site and the purchase documents were traced using the serial number and the dealer.
 The shutter release button was also changed because it was not as smooth as it should have been in their opinion.
 Would they have put in so much of effort had I been rude or demanding?

 I do not believe in it.
 If the camera has any manufacturing defects, these show up quite early and well within the usual warranty period.
 Electronics do fail but then I prefer to pay the repair cost rather than blindly buying extended warranty.
 If the extended warranty provides any value additions then it may be worth a consideration.
 Value additions like cleaning of the camera or lens, calibration of autofocus can be useful especially if the cost of warranty equals cost of these services, which happens to be the case sometimes.
 For those of you considering the extended warranty, did you know that the price for it can be easily negotiated, especially at time of initial purchase itself?